TASAR: Transfer-based Attack on Skeletal Action Recognition: Introduction

-Bayesian neural networks have been shown to exhibit lower sharpness and better generalization ability~\cite{blundell2015weight,Alpher49}.
-Therefore, attacking the entire model distribution is more likely to generalize for S-HARs~\cite{BA,gubri2022efficient}.
+However, current transfer-based attack on S-HAR is far from ideal due to their generally poor and unreliable performance.
+Recently, few studies have attempted to apply white-box S-HAR attacks against black-box models via surrogate models~\citep{SMART, CIASA}.
+However, results show that their transfer success rate is highly determined by the specific choice of the S-HAR surrogate, so that its general adversarial transferability is low~\citep{BEAT,nobox}, also referred to as low/weak transferability.
+Although similar research in other fields~\citep{momentum,tsea,diao2024vulnerabilities} has achieved success, a direct application of them on S-HAR still shows low transferability, raising doubt on the usefulness of adversarial transferability in this domain~\citep{nobox}.
+More importantly, the reason for this failure remains unclear.

+We begin by investigating the underlying causes of the low transferability in S-HAR attacks.
+By first systematically investigating the sensitivity of attack transferability on the choice of surrogates, we compare the loss surface smoothness of the surrogates, inspired by~\citep{wu2020towards,qin2022boosting}.
+A visual comparison is shown in~\Cref{fig:2}, which gives a clear indication of high correlations between loss smoothness and transferability.
+Consequently, we argue that the transfer-based S-HAR attack should smoothen the surrogate's loss during training.
+Various strategies aim to achieve smoother loss landscapes, via \eg regularization~\citep{zhao2022penalizing,SAM} or Bayesian learning~\citep{swa,nguyen2024flat,Alpher49}.
+We explore the latter and use Bayesian Neural Networks (BNNs).
+This is because BNNs tend to have smooth loss landscapes~\citep{blundell2015weight,swa,nguyen2024flat}.
+More importantly, it enables us to attack the whole distributions of models, \ie Bayesian attacks, which has been proven to enhance the transferability in other fields~\citep{BA,gubri2022efficient}.

 However, it is not straightforward to design such a transferable Bayesian attack for S-HAR.
-First, skeletal classifiers contain at least several millions of parameters.
-Sampling from the posterior distribution for such complex models can be computationally expensive and consume a heavy memory footprint.
+First, attacking a distribution of models requires sampling from the posterior distribution.
+But S-HAR classifiers contain at least several millions of parameters~\citep{MSG3D}, which makes sampling computationally expensive.
 Second, most prior transferable attacks are specifically designed for static data, e.g. images.
 However, most S-HAR models learn the spatial-temporal features because skeletal data contains rich motion dynamics.
-Naive adaptation of the Bayesian attack may ignore the spatial-temporal coherence when issuing attacks.
-How to consider the motion dynamics in Bayesian attacks has not been explored.
+A naive adaptation of them ignores the spatial-temporal coherence during attack, leading to either lower transferability or excessive attack which raises suspicion.
+How to incorporate the motion dynamics in Bayesian attacks has not been explored.